EnyoyX-HQ/landing/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Reusable UI Components
+Template library for Front End UI components are provided in [ui-component-library](#https://github.com/EnvoyX-Org/ui-component-library) repo to be used as a boilerplate and speed up development.

 ### Website URL Patterns
 1. <b>Landing Page</b>: `https://tryenvoyx.com`